marcusva/docproc/doc/installing.rst

 Unpack the source snapshot into your `GOPATH`, run the `dep` command and build docproc.

-On Unix and Linux run
+On Unix and Linux, unpack docproc-|version|.tar.gz into :envvar:`GOPATH`, then run

 .. code-block:: console

-    $ tar xzvf docproc-X.Y.Z.tar.gz $GOPATH
     $ cd $GOPATH/github.com/marcusva/docproc
-    $ dep ensure
-    $ build-release.sh
+    $ make install

+This will install the docproc binaries into ``/usr/local/bin`` by default.
+You can change the :envvar:`PREFIX` as well as :envvar:`DESTDIR` for your own installation scheme.

 On Windows, unpack docproc-|version|.zip into :envvar:`GOPATH`, then run

 .. code-block:: batch

     > cd %GOPATH%/github.com/marcusva/docproc
-    > dep ensure
-    > build-release.bat
+    > make.bat

-Those commands will build a set of docproc release distributions in the `dist` folder.
+Those commands will build docproc and put the binaries, documentation and examples into the  `dist` folder.

 Installation
 ------------